knative/eventing/docs/spec/sources.md

 ## Source RBAC

-Knative leverages am aggregated RBAC role to allow for controllers to check the status of source type resources.
+Knative leverages an aggregated RBAC role to allow for controllers to check the status of source type resources.

 The `source-observer` account looks like: